 When you use the card to make new purchases, you have to be able to pay off that balance before interest starts accruing, or you may end up in more trouble with your credit card debt.
 Be aware that some credit cards don’t offer interest free periods when there is a balance transfer on the card, which may make it harder to pay off the balance on new spending.

-While it may seem like hard work, paying off your existing credit card debt can provide plenty of benefits.
 Make your balance transfer card work for you by choosing the right card and dealing with it correctly.
 Start by comparing your options and apply today.

 Pauline is a personal finance expert at CreditCard.com.au, with 8 years in money, budgeting and property reporting under her belt.
 Pauline is passionate about seeing Aussies win by making their money – and their credit cards – work smarter, harder and bigger.